 7. PDU Session Modification procedure is complete as specified in Figure 4.3.3.2-1 of TS 23.502 [4].

-8. The SMF checks whether the subscription to "QoS Sustainability" analytics needs to be kept for other UE(s).
+8. The SMF checks whether the subscription to the Analytics ID(s) requested by the UE needs to be kept for other UE(s).
 If so, the SMF determines to keep the subscription.
-Otherwise, the SMF unsubscribes to "QoS Sustainability" analytics to the NWDAF.
+Otherwise, the SMF unsubscribes to the Analytics ID(s) to the NWDAF.

 The UE can also disable analytics information exposure to UE during the PDU Session Release procedure.
 Although the UE does not provide the disabling request to the SMF, the enabled analytics information exposure to UE can be disabled by the SMF when the PDU Session is released.